-Order EA-12-050 requires that all boiling water reactor (BWR) Mark I and Mark II containments shall have a reliable hardened vent to remove decay heat from the containment and maintain control of containment pressure within acceptable limits following events that result in the loss of active containment heat removal capability or prolonged station blackout (SBO).
-The order did not include explicit requirements relating to severe accident service for the hardened containment vent system (HCVS); rather, the focus of the HCVS was to support strategies related to the prevention of core damage under a wide range of plant conditions.
-If core cooling were to fail, closure of the vent valves may be necessary prior to the onset of core damage because the HCVS may not necessarily be capable of operating under severe accident conditions.
-Any reference to radiological consequences, airborne radioactivity leakage, and hydrogen leakage in this guidance document are intended to convey the challenges that the operators could face in performing actions to close the vent valves, if the valves were not already closed prior to the onset of core damage.
+Order EA-12-050 requires that all Boiling-Water Reactor (BWR) Mark I and Mark II containments shall have a reliable hardened vent to remove decay heat and maintain control of containment pressure within acceptable limits following events that result in the loss of active containment heat removal capability or prolonged Station Blackout (SBO).
+The hardened vent system shall be capable of reliable operation under a range of plant conditions, including a prolonged SBO and inadequate containment cooling.
+The following guidance provides the NRC staff's technical position on the requirements outlined in EA-12-050.
+The HCVS removes heat from the containment and lowers containment pressure, thus improving the chance for core cooling.
+However, core cooling must be provided by other systems.
+If core cooling were to fail, closure of the vent valves may be necessary under severe accident conditions.
+The references to radiological consequences, airborne radioactivity leakage, and hydrogen leakage in this guidance document convey the challenges that the operators could face in performing actions to close the vent valves, subsequent to the onset of core damage.